 PFAS in Cobb County’s Water Supply

-The Cobb County Water System’s 2024 report detected several PFAS compounds in monitoring conducted at both the Wyckoff and Quarles treatment plants.
-PFAS — per and polyfluoroalkyl substances, sometimes called “forever chemicals” — are a class of human-made compounds found in a wide range of consumer products and industrial processes.
+Cobb County’s 2024 water quality testing detected several PFAS compounds — per- and polyfluoroalkyl substances, sometimes called “forever chemicals.”
 The specific compounds detected included PFOA (3.1 ppt), PFOS (2.7 ppt), PFBS (3.9 ppt), PFBA (4.4 ppt), PFPeA (4.4 ppt), and PFHxA (4.9 ppt).
 All were detected below EPA Maximum Contaminant Levels, meaning the water is in full compliance with federal standards.

 PFAS are present at trace levels in many municipal water systems nationally due to their widespread use and environmental persistence.
 For homeowners who want to minimize PFAS exposure at the tap, a reverse osmosis system is the most effective residential treatment option — RO membranes remove PFAS compounds to levels below detection in most cases.